quangnd159/ielts/content/_index.md

 This is where I share my notes on IELTS when I have some time to spare.
 No bulls\*\*t, I promise.

+Many of these notes will be very short, and I don't intend to write long tutorials (though there'll certainly be some).
+IELTS instructions are abundant on the Internet.
+Here I focus on

 Here's the very [first note](w/simple.md) on writing.